kittydepa/kittydepa/README.md

-## Hi there 👋 I'm Kitty
+# Hi there 👋 I'm Kitty

-Welcome to my GitHub!
-I’m passionate about user experience, technological innovation, and making complex ideas clear through great documentation.
-I thrive at the intersection of research, engineering, and communication.

----

 ## 🚀 What I Do